nickramsay19/Haystack/README.md

 Haystack is an esoteric programming language that disallows the storage of memory outside of a stack data structure.
 That is, the language doesn't support variables and all data is stored on a stack.
 Conditional statments, loop conditions and all operations are performed on items at the top of the stack.

 ### Other notable features
-- **Datatypes** - Haystack has direct support for integers exclusively.
+- **Datatypes** - Haystack has internal support for integers exclusively.
+In fact, Haystack will only store integers on the stack.
 However, characters can be interpreted through their ASCII representation and are converted to/from integers during IO procedures.
 - **Unconditional Else** - Haystack has `if` and `else if` equivalents from other languages, precisely the `maybe` and `or` commands respectively.
 However, Haystack doesn't have an `else` condition.
 To perform a catch-all `else` condition, an `or` (equivalent to `else if`) condition must be manually forced to trigger.
 - **Functions & classes** - Haystack does not support definitions of functions and classes.
 Essential operations such as addition, subtraction, etc are provided via inbuilt commands.
 - **Logical operations** - Common logical operators in other languages such as `&&`, `||` and `!` (negation) are not provided in Haystack.
 In Haystack, these operations must be performed manually and mathematically.